-- At least two SATA hard drives or SSDs.
-(Note 1) (To ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
+- At least two SATA hard drives or SSDs (Note 1) (to ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
 (Note 2)

-- · Windows setup disk.
+- · A Windows setup disk.

 - · Motherboard driver disk.

-- · A USB thumb drive.
+- A USB thumb drive.

-Configuring the Onboard SATA Controller
+Configuring SATA Controllers